gvwilson/thirdbit/_posts/2013/2013-06-19-twelve-bar-blues-of-science.md

     ideologically incompatible acquisition
     can have wide-reaching impact.
-    We know how to distribute information so that it can survive the disappearance of its initial host&mdash;BitTorrent is just one example.
+    We know how to distribute information so that it can survive the disappearance of its initial host–BitTorrent is just one example.
     I hope that whatever else "Science on Rails" is, it will be robustly federated from the ground up.
   </li>
 </ol>
 <p>
   What else would you add to this list?
-  What would you want to see in a framework for 4&times;8 projects (i.e., ones where four people work together for eight months to produce a result)?
+  What would you want to see in a framework for 4×8 projects (i.e., ones where four people work together for eight months to produce a result)?
   What pieces of the solution are already out there, waiting to be integrated?